Reversed-Games/FourthWallSource/README.md

 STEP FOUR - Make the Photon Type "Photon PUN" and name it whatever you want
 STEP FIVE - Get the AppId from the new application you created
 STEP SIX - Open the Fourth Wall Beta Source Code in Unity
-STEP SEVEN - Go to Asset -> Photon -> PhotonUnityNetworking -> Resources and click PhotonServerSettings.asset
+STEP SEVEN - Go to Assets -> Photon -> PhotonUnityNetworking -> Resources and click PhotonServerSettings.asset
 STEP EIGHT - Click "Server/Cloud Settings" and put the AppId in "App Id PUN"
 STEP NINE - Test it out.